 In Starclimber, the first time James Sanderson is mentioned, Matt says "Let me guess: the heir to the Sanderson fortune."
 Throughout the book, nearly every time Sanderson is mentioned, a different character will refer to him as "the heir to the Sanderson fortune".

 At several points in the Jason X novelization characters think something along the lines of "And then I won't be the only one not getting laid".

-In The Little Prince, the narrator recalls trying to draw a giant boa constrictor that had swallowed an elephant as a child, and all the adults mistaking it for a hat.
+In The Little Prince, the narrator recalls that when he was a child he tried to draw a giant boa constrictor that had swallowed an elephant, and all the adults mistook it for a hat.
 When he reproduces the drawing for the titular Little Prince, the Prince manages to recognize what it's supposed to be without being told.